Does Nivea Test on Animals in 2023?

 Over the years, the German brand has changed how they handle new product releases.

 In general, Nivea no longer tests their products on tiny furballs.
-However, there are some countries that enforce animal experimentation guidelines.
+However, some countries enforce animal experimentation guidelines.

 For example, China still requires some animal testing on cosmetic products.